DevMountain/simulation-music/README.md

 * User should be redirected to the All Songs view on completion

 # Technical Requirements - Back-end
-* The back-end should be created using express.
+* The back end should be created using Express.
 * Massive will be used to establish a connection to your database and manipulate/retrieve data with SQL files
 * Student will create tables using the supplied data